syseleven/mite-eleven/README.md

 The requirements are pretty basic:

-    > php >= 5.3.19 or php >= 5.4.8 there is a bug in prior version of which prevented FILTER_VALIDATE_BOOLEAN to validate "false" correctly
+    - php >= 5.3.19 or php >= 5.4.8 there is a bug in prior version of which prevented FILTER_VALIDATE_BOOLEAN to validate "false" correctly
-    > Zend\Http (will be automatically installed if using composer)
+    - Zend\Http (will be automatically installed if using composer)

 and for development or if you want to run the tests:

-    > mockery/mockery (will be automatically installed using composer)
+    - mockery/mockery
-    > phpunit >= 3.6
+    - phpunit >= 3.6

 Installation
 ------------